K-wachira/rails-movie-app/README.md

 or to a port that is not in use

-Port 3000 should also not be in use
+Port 3000 should also not be in use on your local machine